schlotg/viage/docs/faq.md

   <script src="https://code.jquery.com/jquery-3.2.1.slim.min.js"></script>
 ```

-If you want to embeed the library into bundle.js:
+If you want to embed the library into bundle.js:
-* Find the a Npm install project for the library and in a console in the projects directory type:
+* Find the NPM module for the library and in a console in the projects directory type:
 ```
   npm install --save-dev <name of the npm library module>
 ```